JingSylviaY/Getting-and-Cleaning-Data/courseproject/README.md

 3. upload the x_trian, y_trian, x_test, y_test and activity_labels dataset into R
 4. Extracts only the measurements on the mean and standard deviation for each measurement.from the features_txt file, we can see the which columns we need to read( mean and std records only)

-5.Loads the activity and subject data for each dataset, and merges those columns with the dataset
+5. Loads the activity and subject data for each dataset, and merges those columns with the dataset

 6. Uses descriptive activity names to name the activities in the data set